澳门跑狗论坛

 North Dakota

-The nation鈥檚 longest-serving state superintendent, Kirsten Baesler, faces Jason Heitkamp, a truck driver and former Republican state senator.
+The nation鈥檚 longest-serving state superintendent, Kirsten Baesler, defeated Jason Heitkamp, a truck driver and former Republican state senator, earning 57 percent of the vote to Heitkamp鈥檚 42 percent.
 The North Dakota election is nonpartisan, but both Baesler and Heitkamp lean conservative.

 In March, Baesler lost the North Dakota Republican Party鈥檚 endorsement to Jim Bartlett, a home-schooling advocate who wants schools to teach the Christian moral code based on the Ten Commandments.
 Bartlett ultimately failed to advance to the general election.